Waco Independent School District

 Waco Independent School District is a public school district based in Waco, Texas (USA).

-The district serves Beverly Hills and most of Waco.
+The district serves most of Waco, Beverly Hills, and a portion of Woodway.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Academics

 "Waco ISD annually qualifies more students for State History Day than any other school district in Central Texas.
 In 2013, four Waco ISD students advanced to National History Day in College Park, Maryland."